Vulture Culture: Overview

+Discussing the album in a 1985 interview, Parsons stated that Vulture Culture was "very definitely meant to continue with a good handful of accessible singles", and said that the album's lyrical themes centered around greed.

+Release

-At the beginning of 1985, the lead single "Let's Talk About Me" reached the top 40 in Germany (where the album was No. 1), in Switzerland (where Vulture Culture was No. 2) and in the Netherlands.
+The band selected "Let's Talk About Me" as the lead single over "Days Are Numbers (The Traveller)", which was also considered.
+"Let's Talk About Me" reached the top 40 in Germany (where the album was No. 1), in Switzerland (where Vulture Culture was No. 2) and in the Netherlands.
 The song features voice-over commentary from Lee Abrams, credited on the album as "Mr. Laser Beam" (an anagram of his name).

 On the charts, Vulture Culture was a success in continental Europe, reaching the top 10 in many countries, and in Australia; whereas it was less successful in the US.
 It was the last album by the band to be certified Gold.

-The song "Hawkeye" is an instrumental but does contain a line from Monica, a woman working at the canteen in Abbey Road Studios (it occurs at 2:18).
-The line she says is: "Only what's on the menu".